The following lists all characters, major and minor, of the "mothership" Law & Order series.

 A jovial and goofy lawyer, nicknamed 'Squirt', who at first disgusts McCoy but eventually earns his respect.
 His perpetual irreverence irritates judges, and his creative defenses often frustrate the prosecution.
 Only appears in 3 episodes in seasons 13-16, but memorable nevertheless.

-Worthy Opponent: After McCoy learns that his Bunny Ears tendencies are an obfuscation for genuine legal talent.
+- Worthy Opponent: After McCoy learns that his Bunny Ears tendencies are an obfuscation for genuine legal talent.
 He warns his ADA not to dismiss him.

-During one trial they have a serious ex parte moment.
+- During one trial they have a serious ex parte moment.
 They share a drink, each admitting they feel terrible about the trial.
 McCoy because he hates that he's winning using evidence produced by torture, Dworkin because he's defending a man who's vile trash and glad that he's losing.

 Jamie Ross's ex-husband.
 He started off only defending the innocent, but eventually attracted the attention of a client who was guilty of violent crimes but had very deep pockets.
 Gorton and Ross got the man acquitted, and he went on to commit more crimes.
 Gorton is willing to do anything to win a trial, including exploiting the terms of his divorce sesttlement with Ross (which requires them to spend a set number of hours with their children; Gorton, who runs a big law firm, can delegate to his assistants so he can spend the requisite number of hours at home, but Ross, working for the government, can't, putting her custody of the children at risk).
 Appeared in 3 episodes in season 7.

 A judge with political ambitions, who wanted to base his campaign around targeting drunk drivers.
 He collaborated with McCoy to hide evidence in a case involving a drunk driver that killed three people.
 When McCoy backed out of the scheme, he vowed revenge and went on to run against Adam Schiff.
 He was backed by Carl Anderton ('Burned'), who wanted revenge on Schiff for his own reasons.
 Appeared 3 times in Season 8.